Munuri-Gangadhar/ML-DL-PRACTICE/README.md

 # ML-DL-PRACTICE
-These are my practice on my machine learning and deep learning
+These are my practices on machine learning and deep learning